WE THOUGHT IT WOULD BE IMPORTANT FOR YOU TO REVIEW THE HEALTH CONCERNS FOR FLURIDONE EXPRESSED BY THE MINNESOTA DEPARTMENT OF HEALTH.

 Scientists have long suspected that a cyanobacteria toxin could play a role in some forms of ALS.
 After World War II, U.S. military doctors in Guam found that many indigenous Chamorro suffered from a rapidly progressing neurological disease with symptoms similar to both ALS and dementia.
 Years later, scientists found the neurotoxin BMAA in the brains of Chamorro people who died from the disease.
 Cyanobacteria that grow on the roots and seeds of cycad trees produce the toxin.

 Cox, a researcher in Guam in the 1990s, hypothesized that BMAA worked its way up the food chain from the cycad seeds to bats to the Chamorro who hunted them.
-But Cox and his colleagues also found BMAA in the brains of Canadian Alzheimer’s patients who had never dined on Guam’s fruit bats.
+But Cox and his colleagues also found BMAA in the best place to buy generic viagra online reviews of Canadian Alzheimer’s patients who had never dined on Guam’s fruit bats.
 In patients who had died from other causes, they found no traces of it.
 The source of the BMAA in the Canadians remains unknown.

 Some researchers have suggested that fish and shellfish from waters contaminated with cyanobacteria blooms may be one way that people ingest BMAA.
-In southern France, researchers suspect ALS cases may be linked to consumption of mussels and oysters.
-Lobsters, collected off the Florida coast near blooms, also have been found with high levels of BMAA.
+In southern France, researchers buy generic viagra online reviews ALS cases may be linked to consumption of mussels and oysters.
+Lobsters, collected off the Florida coast near blooms, also have been buy sublingual viagra with high levels of BMAA.

 Scientists around the world are investigating how the neurotoxin gets into the body and whether it contributes to disease.

 “We don’t really know what exposure routes are most important,” Cox said.